kubesphere/website/content/en/docs/project-user-guide/application/deploy-app-from-appstore.md

 ---
 title: "Deploy Apps from the App Store"
-keywords: 'Kubernetes, chart, helm, KubeSphere, application, App Store'
+keywords: 'Kubernetes, Chart, Helm, KubeSphere, Application, App Store'
 description: 'Learn how to deploy an application from the App Store.'
 linkTitle: "Deploy Apps from the App Store"
 weight: 10130